-Although your aid might apply if you enroll in a university-affiliated study abroad program, it probably won’t cover all your living expenses.
+When it comes to studying abroad, navigating financial aid can be tough.
+Though your aid might apply if you enroll in a university-affiliated study abroad program, it probably won’t cover all of your living expenses.
 And it definitely won’t cover extra baguettes or spontaneous weekend trips.

 That’s where study abroad scholarships can help.
 Although some are big and some are small, every dollar (or euro) will help you have a more financially secure experience.